Henry Rogers Seager: Principles of economics

 In "The economics of retailing" Paul Nystrom (1915) further focussed in the 'transportation and trade' stage, and assigned various patterns in the channels of distribution.

-Labor Legislation, 1907-1931
+Labor Legislation, 1907–1931

-Seager's first major contributions in the field of law, labour and labor legislation occurred in 1907.
-Seager was convinced that the ideas about social legislation the United States, where far behind those of the more progressive countries of Europe.
+Seager's first major contributions in the field of law, labor, and labor legislation occurred in 1907.
+Seager was convinced that ideas about social legislation in the United States were far behind those of the more progressive countries of Europe.
 In a meeting of the American Association for Labor Legislation, December 30, 1907, Seager presented a program of social legislation: